ben-mcguire/crosswords/README.md

 # Crossword Theme Construction in R

 If you do crosswords a lot, you can start to get a feel for how themes are constructed and puzzles are designed, and you might get the itch to try one yourself.
+A lot of the time, you can figure out a whole theme just with some creative thinking -

 ### Sources and Tools
 - I use the free [Crosserville](https://www.crosserville.com/) but there are tons of good free (and/or pretty cheap) options